The most beautiful blood orange cocktail you ever did see. Use up your blood oranges with this fresh and simple Blood Orange Smash.

 We love how sweet blood oranges are and how beautiful make they your cocktails look.
 Let’s make a refreshing blood orange smash!

 Take your margarita up a notch!
-This refreshing blood orange margarita recipe is easy to mix up for two or make in a pitcher for a crowd.
+This refreshing u003cstrongu003eblood orange margaritau003c/strongu003e recipe is easy to mix up for two or make in a pitcher for a crowd.

 What You Need for a Blood Orange Cocktail